Security-Onion-Solutions/securityonion-docs/zeek.rst

 Intel
 -----

--  You can add your own Intel to ``/opt/zeek/share/zeek/intel/intel.dat``.
+-  You can add your own Intel to ``/opt/so/conf/zeek/policy/intel/``.

-   -  When editing ``/opt/zeek/share/intel/intel.dat``, ensure there are no leading/trailing spaces or lines, and that only (single) tabs are used as field delimiters.
+   -  When editing ``/opt/so/conf/zeek/policy/intel/intel.dat``, ensure there are no leading/trailing spaces or lines, and that only (single) tabs are used as field delimiters.
    -  If you experience an error, or do not notice ``/nsm/zeek/logs/current/intel.log`` being generated, try having a look in ``/nsm/zeek/logs/current/reporter.log`` for clues.
-   -  You may also want to restart Zeek after making changes, by running the following command:
+   -  You may also want to restart Zeek after making changes by running ``sudo so-zeek-restart``.
-      \ ``sudo so-zeek-restart``.

 -  For more information, please see: